davidikin45/Blazor/README.md

 * Add System.ComponentModel.Annotations for validation attributes and use <DataAnnotationsValidator /> and <ValidationSummary />
 * StateHasChanged() triggers rerender
 * JavaScript interop by injecting IJSRuntime JsRuntime
+* Use public RenderFragment ChildContent { get; set; } for child content
+* RenderFragment is html to be rendered

 ## Server-side
 * Small download